-At St Mary's CE(A) First School, we pay full regard to 'Keeping Children Safe in Education 2023.
-Our Safer Recruitment and selection practice includes scrutinising applicants, verifying identity, checking academic or vocational qualifications, obtaining professional and character references, checking previous employment history, and ensuring that a candidate has the health and physical capacity for the job.
+At St Mary's CE(A) First School, we pay full regard to Keeping Children Safe in Education 2024 Our Safer Recruitment and selection practice includes scrutinising applicants, verifying identity, checking academic or vocational qualifications, obtaining professional and character references, checking previous employment history, and ensuring that a candidate has the health and physical capacity for the job.
 It also includes undertaking interviews and appropriate checks including criminal record checks (DBS checks), barred list checks, prohibition checks whether they are known to the police and/or social care, if they have been disqualified from providing childcare and any relevant overseas information.
 Evidence of these checks is recorded on our Single Central Record, which is checked termly by the Head Teacher and Safeguarding Governor.
+Before commencing the recruitment process for Head Teacher, the Chair of Governors will email schoolreturns@staffordshire.gov.uk to inform the Local Authority.